yvesh/active-windows/README.md

 # Active Window

-Node C++ N-API module to get information on the currently selected window on Linux, MacOS and Windows.
+Node C++ N-API module to get information on the currently selected window and the user idle time on Linux, MacOS and Windows.

 > Currently only supports Windows and Linux / Xorg.